 Take the day to explore Toronto at your leisure.
 The city's famed attractions are yours to explore on your Hop On/ Hop Off tour.
 Popular stops include CN Tower, Toronto's Harborfront, St. Lawrence Market, the Royal Ontario Museum, Maple Leaf Gardens, and Eaton Centre among other stops.
 Overnight Toronto.

 Day 14 - Toronto

 Hotels include the Delta Montreal, Lord Elgin Hotel, and Chelsea Hotel.
-VIA Rail accommodations are in Economy Class and include a seat with picture window.
+VIA Rail accommodations are in Economy Class and include a seat with a picture window.
 Light meals, snacks, and beverages are available for purchase.
 Travel aboard the Holland America cruise ship in an Inside Stateroom including two lower beds convertible to one Queen-size bed and a shower

 Hotel accommodations are based on availability; substitutes will be of similar quality and amenities.

 Tour Dates & Prices

 Register for Free Notification of 2022 Dates & Prices

 Enter your details below if you would like to be notified when 2022 dates and prices are available for Eastern Canada Rail & Cruise.

 Port taxes are not included in the price.
 These fees are subject to change.